Kenosha, Wisconsin: Transportation

 Kenosha station is served by Metra commuter rail to Chicago.

 According to Walk Score, Kenosha is a largely "car dependent" city, with an overall walk score of 45/100, and has "minimal biking infrastructure", with an overall bike score of 49/100, though its downtown central business district has much higher scores, 84/100 and 72/100, respectively.

-Mass transit

-A streetcar passes the Kenosha North Pier Lighthouse.

-The Chicagoland commuter rail network Metra has a line between Downtown Chicago and Kenosha.
-The Metra Kenosha station has seen ridership increase as many in southeastern Wisconsin utilize the line to commute between southeastern Wisconsin and Chicago.
+Metra, the Chicago metropolitan area commuter rail network, has a line between downtown Chicago and Kenosha.
+Kenosha Regional Airport (KENW) serves the city and surrounding communities.

-Although some Union Pacific North Line trains terminate and originate in Kenosha; most terminate at Waukegan, Illinois, to the south of Kenosha.

 Since June 2000, a 2 mi streetcar line has served the downtown area and HarborPark, connecting the Metra station with downtown and several area parks.
 Kenosha is one of the smallest cities in America with any type of streetcar system today.
 In addition to its streetcar line, Kenosha has a city bus network with eight routes.
 Kenosha was the first city to color-code transit routes (with the Blue, Green, Red, and Orange Lines), and also the first city to use electric trolley buses in full transit service, both occurring on February 14, 1932.